 The Alamo Colleges want YOU to be in charge of your finances!
-Our up-and-coming Financial Literacy program, Managing My Money, is meant to promote and support responsible and healthy financial behaviors and decisions.
+Our Financial Literacy program, Managing My Money, is meant to promote and support responsible and healthy financial behaviors and decisions.

 Through the free, online financial literacy resource called CashCourse, a series of workshops and events, and this website, our goal is to help you make smarter choices with your money.

 We encourage all individuals interested in building or enhancing real-life-ready financial skills to create a free account with CashCourse.
 CashCourse is a free, online financial literacy resource that provides courses and other tools on a variety of financial topics, including budgeting, credit scores, credit cards, big expenses, saving, and identity theft just to name a few.

 Click the Logo below to be directed to CashCourse.

 Below you will find a list of sites that can be quite useful in learning how to manage your finances.

 Kiplinger - Offers personal finance news and business forecasting as well as advice on investing, retirement, taxes, saving, real estate, cars, college and insurance.

 MyMoney.gov - The U.S. government's website dedicated to teaching all Americans the basics about financial education.